 Robert Bunce has brought his energy and devotion to the field of education for over 20 years.
-As Program Director for the Ed Fund for the past 7 years, Robert has grown and developed the organization’s programs, launched the Out-of-School Time and College Access initiatives, and helped transition the organization into its new backbone role.
+As Deputy Director for the Ed Fund, Robert has grown and developed the organization’s programs, launched the Out-of-School Time and College Access initiatives, and helped transition the organization into its new backbone role.
 In addition to overseeing programming, Robert is often the face in the community for the Ed.
 Fund, working with diverse community stakeholders to identify opportunities and resources to improve educational opportunities for youth and schools through West Contra Costa.
 Robert attended Sonoma State University for his graduate and undergraduate studies in education and history respectively, and earned his teaching credential from Dominican University.

 Beth Wright is the Finance and HR Manager at the Ed Fund.
 She brings to the organization 21 years of experience working with nonprofits, through her own business, specializing in nonprofit accounting setup, maintenance, full charge bookkeeping services, budgeting, audit prep, tax preparation, and benefits management.
 She has served as Treasurer, lending her accounting experience to nonprofit boards, and was instrumental in starting a nonprofit to keep the music program alive in a local school district.

 She is a native of Washington, where she grew up in the beautiful Northwest.
-Her loves are her daughter, her 12 cats, and quilting.
+She loves are her daughter, her 12 cats, and quilting.